Laneham: Historical events

 One of the earliest Laneham events we know of is that William, son of Walter le Pyndere of 'Lanum', was imprisoned and charged for the death of Adam le Paulyn in 1284.
 However, apart from that 'he has letters to the sheriff of Nottingham to bail him' we know no more of his fate.
 As a reminder of how close Laneham was to Sherwood at that time, Roger de Lanum was imprisoned in 1286 for 'trespass of venison' in 'Shirewood forest.'

 In 1315 the people of Dunham on Trent were ordered to surrender those who had taken the Archbishop of York's swans from Laneham.
 Another known event in Laneham is one of the first legal cases involving a 'carrier', i.e. someone responsible for transporting another person or their goods.
 In 1346 William, a ferryman at Laneham, took a man named Richard, his horse and his goods across the river by ferry.
 However, he only took them part of the way, because William threw the horse and goods into the river.
 Possibly this was because the ferry was overloaded and they were all at risk of drowning (as in another case a couple of years later) but we know William's conduct 'inflicted other enormities to the grave damage and against the peace'.
 Damages to Richard's property amounted to 40 marks.

 Little is yet been found about Laneham having a role in civil administration, but it is known that at least one major 'trial' was held in the village.
 Thomas Hancock was the Puritan vicar of Headon from 1605 to 1623, arriving from Elkesley.
 In 1620 he was fined "6d for riot", at a special sessions in Laneham to try 26 people indicted for riotous assault.
 Hancock had something of a record for challenging the establishment, having also been one of the Puritan curates sheltered by the Brewsters at Scrooby in the 1590s when he had conducted the apparently illegal wedding of another cleric, Robert Southworth.
+Another one of those put on trial was James Brewster of Gringley, the brother of William Brewster.